labxscut/elsa/README.rst

 -----------------

-    1. Install for use
+    1. for use

-    Please fullfill the prerequisites of C++, Python (with development and setuptools), numpy, scipy and matplotlib as described in setup.py before installing eLSA.
+    Please install the prerequisites: C++ (build-essential), Python(dev), conda, numpy, scipy and matplotlib as specified in setup.py.

-    [Linux] (e.g. in Ubuntu, Windows Subsystem Linux, or Conda like Virtual Env)
+    Works for Linux, Mac OS, Windows Subsystem Linux, via a Conda-like Virtual Env

-    Download and unzip the latest master branch to the elsa folder.
+    First, download and unzip the latest master branch to the elsa folder.

     ::

-        elsa> python setup.py install                            # or pip install .
+        conda> python setup.py install                            # or pip install .
-        elsa> cd test && . test.sh                               # a test script is available
+        conda> cd test && . test.sh                               # a test script is available

-    2. Install for development
+    2. for development

     eLSA is open source and your contributions are greatly welcome.